Probabilistic Theories and Reconstructions of Quantum Theory (Les Houches 2019 lecture notes): Generalized probabilistic theories

 In other words, the usual tensor product rule of QT tells us that the composite is simply the $(MN)$-outcome quantum state space.
 This composite satisfies the principle of Tomographic Locality.
 This can be checked, for example, by noting that $\dim \mathbf{H}_M(\mathbb{C})=M^2$, and thus

 This is \emph{strictly in between the minimal and maximal tensor products}.
 Namely, $\Omega_{AB}^{\min}$ corresponds to the set of states that can be written as convex combinations of product states: the \emph{separable states}.
-On the other hand, $\Omega_{AB}^{\max}$ corresponds to the set of operators that yield non-negative probabilities for all local measurements, which includes operators that are not density matrices: so-called \emph{witnesses} or \emph{POPT states} (Barnum \emph{et al.}, 2010).
+On the other hand, $\Omega_{AB}^{\max}$ corresponds to the set of operators that yield non-negative probabilities for all local measurements, which includes operators that are not density matrices: so-called \emph{witnesses} or \emph{POPT states} (Barnum \emph{et al.}, 2010~\cite{Barnum2010}).
 These operators have negative eigenvalues, but these would only be manifested on performing \emph{entangled} measurements. \end{example} The composition of \emph{classical} state spaces (those of Example~\ref{ExClassical}) satisfy Tomographic Locality, too.
 In fact, if $A$ and $B$ are classical state spaces of $M$ resp.\ $N$ outcomes, then $\Omega_{AB}^{\min}=\Omega_{AB}^{\max}$, and so there is a \emph{unique} composite: the classical state space of $MN$ outcomes.
-It has recently been shown (Aubrun \emph{et al.}, 2019) that this property characterizes classical state spaces: if $\Omega_{AB}^{\min}=\Omega_{AB}^{\max}$ then necessarily one of $A$ or $B$ must be classical, i.e.\ $\Omega_A$ or $\Omega_B$ must be a simplex.
+It has recently been shown (Aubrun \emph{et al.}, 2019~\cite{Aubrun2019}) that this property characterizes classical state spaces: if $\Omega_{AB}^{\min}=\Omega_{AB}^{\max}$ then necessarily one of $A$ or $B$ must be classical, i.e.\ $\Omega_A$ or $\Omega_B$ must be a simplex.

 What is more, composite state spaces automatically satisfy the \textbf{no-signalling principle}.
-In this sense, GPTs are generalization of QT that avoid some of the problems of ad-hoc modifications discussed in Section~\ref{SecHowGeneral}. \begin{lemma}[No-signalling] Bell scenarios as in Figure~\ref{fig_alicebob} are modelled in GPTs with the prescription
+In this sense, GPTs are generalizations of QT that avoid some of the problems of ad-hoc modifications discussed in Section~\ref{SecHowGeneral}. \begin{lemma}[No-signalling principle] Bell scenarios as in Figure~\ref{fig_alicebob} are modelled in GPTs with the prescription

-that is, $\omega_{AB}$ represents the initial global preparation procedure on the composite state space (cf.\ Definition~\ref{DefComposite}); for every choice of input $x$ for Alice (resp.\ $y$ for Bob) there is a corresponding measurement $\{e_x^{(a)}\}_a$ with outcomes labelled by $a$ (resp.\ a measurement $\{e_y^{(b)}\}_b$ with outcomes labelled by $b$), and the local measurements are performed independently.
+that is, $\omega_{AB}$ represents the initial global preparation procedure on the composite state space (see Definition~\ref{DefComposite}); for every choice of input $x$ for Alice (resp.\ $y$ for Bob) there is a corresponding measurement $\{e_x^{(a)}\}_a$ with outcomes labelled by $a$ (resp.\ a measurement $\{e_y^{(b)}\}_b$ with outcomes labelled by $b$), and the local measurements are performed independently.
 These probability tables satisfy the no-signalling principle. \end{lemma} \begin{proof} This is very easy to demonstrate: note that the effects of any measurement sum up to the normalization functional, hence, by linearity,